-If you want a list of Blue Cross's Network Providers or information about a Provider, please visit Blue Cross's website at www.bluecrossvt.org/find-doctor and use the Find-a-Doctor tool.
+If you want a list of Blue Cross's Network Providers or want information about one, please visit Blue Cross's website at www.bluecrossvt.org/find-doctor and use the Find-a-Doctor tool.
 Use the Network drop-down menu and select BCBSVT Network Providers to find a list of Providers.